How does FSCS protection cover investments?

 But as we said at the start of this guide, there are measures in place that will hopefully protect you before the FSCS even needs to step in.

-The FSCS is the relief cavalry riding in when a battle seems lost, or Mum coming round with a packet of biscuits when the cupboard is bare.
+And if all else fails, the FSCS is the relief cavalry riding in when a battle seems lost, or mum coming round with a packet of biscuits when the cupboard is bare.
+Just remember: not every product is covered, so always check a firm’s regulatory status, be aware of FSCS limits, and steer clear of unregulated investments if you want the best chance of keeping your money safe.